datamllab/rlcard/README.md

 The perfomance is measured by winning rates through tournaments.
 Example outputs are as follows:
 ![Learning Curves](http://rlcard.org/imgs/curves.png "Learning Curves")

+For your information, there is a nice online evaluation platform [pokerwars](https://github.com/pokerwars) that could be connected with RLCard with some modifications.

 ## More Documents
 For more documentation, please refer to the [Documents](docs/README.md) for general introductions.
 API documents are available at our [website](http://www.rlcard.org).